-The QC samples will be collected as split/duplicate samples for field duplicates and trip blanks.
+The QC samples will be collected as split/duplicate samples for field duplicates.
+Since VOC analysis is not scheduled to be performed during the SI, trip blanks will not be submitted with sample coolers to the project laboratory.
 MS/MSDs will not be collected as part of the QC program.
 A discussion of each QC type is provided below.